Epidural Injections

 Introduction

 This leaflet has been produced to give you general information about your treatment.
-Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+Most of your questions should have been answered by this leaflet.
+It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.

 What is an epidural injection?

-An epidural injection is one method that is used to provide pain relief.
+An epidural injection is a method of providing pain relief.
 It has been used for many years as an effective form of pain relief during childbirth.

 An epidural is an injection into an area of your back that surrounds the spinal cord.
-Local anaesthetic and steroid will be injected.
-This will bathe the nerve roots which may have an effect on your pain.
+Local anaesthetic and a steroid drug are injected.
+The local anaesthetic provides temporary pain relief.
+The steroid drug reduces inflammation to the affected area.

 Epidural injections can be given anywhere along the length of the spine.
 This may be in the neck (cervical), ribs (thoracic), lower back (lumbar), or tailbone (caudal).